middletemplelibrary/history-of-the-library/README.md

  <br /><br />
 With wartime damage to the previous building in recent memory, Edward Maufe designed the new Library to be sturdy.
 It is because of that sturdiness the Inn was able to extend to a fourth floor which opened in 2017.
 <br /><br />
-The Ashley Library, some members may notice bears some resemblance to the Library at Grays Inn.
+The Ashley Library, some members may notice, bears some resemblance to the Library at Grays Inn.
 It is then not surprising that the architect behind both was Edward Maufe.

 <param ve-image
        label="Entrance to Middle Temple Library, 1958 (MT/19/PHO/5/19/6)"